cpaxton/costar_stack/README.md

 roslaunch sp_segmenter SPServer.launch
 ```

 It supports the same args as SPSegmenter launch.
+Additional Args list for SPServer:
+loadTable	:	Setting this arg true will make the program try to load table.pcd located in data folder which will be used for segmenting object above the table.
+If the program fails to get the table.pcd or this arg set to false, It will redo the table training.
+Default: `true`
+saveTable	:	Setting this arg true will update table.pcd with new table convex hull.
+If the code successfully load table.pcd, this arg will have no effect.
+Default: `true`
+tableTF		:	The name of TF frame that represents the center of table.
+This arg only used if the program fails to load table.pcd.
+The program will make box segmentation with box size 1 meters cubic around the TF position.
+Default: `camera_2/ar_marker_0`

 After one service call, it will constantly publishes TF frames.
 The object TF naming convension generated from SPServer is: ```Obj::<the name of object>::<objectIndex>```.

+Note: If there is no prior table training or there are some changes to the table position, set loadTable to true and place AR tag with code: `0` to the center of the table before running the roslaunch.

 Example (to update the TF frames):